 About The Initiative

-Through STAMP, WRI India and TMF hope to catalyse an urban mobility revolution in Indian cities, one that centres around multi-modal public transit systems that are accessible and affordable for everyone.
+In addition to the core process, STAMP comprises ancillary activities to build a strong ecosystem for fostering innovations in transit-based mobility.
+Through STAMP, WRI India and TMF hope to catalyze an urban mobility revolution in Indian cities, one that centres around multi-modal public transit systems that are accessible and affordable for everyone.